Daniel-Nkunga/Science-Fair/Logbook/Logbook.md

 #### October 12th 2023
 Set up conda environments on local device and makerspace desktop. eos-py was installed at the most recent version on both (1.4.0) which was not the recommended 1.0.1.
 Hopefully not an issue later.
 All programs except landmarks_detection_video.py ran without errors.
 Not all of them had an output.

+#### October 16th 2023
+Working on creating own program to use the 3D landmarks from Ostadabbas to project on a live camera feed.
+File is under Initial Solo Testing Called 3DLMTesting.py